golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

   71258 ?
 Sl     2:35 yagna
 ```

-The above shows `ray-on-golem` webserver and the `yagna` daemon running.
+The above shows `ray-on-golem` webserver and the `yagna` daemon are running.

 The surest way to stop them is to kill them (using the PID numbers as shown in the first column):
 ```bash